ajblocker/EcomCsharp/README.md

 - Must use a dotnet web serverMust be backed by a MySQL database seeded with your data from Project 3 is required

-## Below is a screenshot of the ReactJS webpage
+## Below is a screenshot of the ReactJS webpage, displaying all CRUD methods and functionality

 ![alt text](ecomAdmin.png)